burn-research/reduced-order-modelling/README.md

   <img src="https://github.com/burn-research/reduced-order-modelling/raw/master/documentation/data-set-for-rom.png">
 </p>

 This is the shape of the data set that is the input for all the functions presented here.
-In case your data set is of shape `n_vars` x `n_obs`, you need to remember to take its transpose.
+In case your data set is of shape `n_vars` x `n_obs` you need to remember to take its transpose.

+# Functions

 ## Data generation